IliaKani/what-to-watch/Readme.md

 3. To run the tests: `npm run test`
 4. To deploy the project: `npm run deploy`

+## Live Demo

+The application is deployed at: [what-to-watch-iliakani.vercel.app](https://what-to-watch-iliakani.vercel.app)

 ## Documentation

 For more detailed information about the application and its functionality, please refer to the [full documentation](https://github.com/IliaKani/what-to-watch/blob/master/Documentation.md).